rgon/OCDcommenter/README.md

 import sys                                                                     # argv import math                                                                    # ceil() and floor()
 ```
-Just running the script.
-It looks even better with longer code.
+Much cleaner, just running the script.
 Rejoice.

-The program detects if it's a comment line, if the comment is the last element of the line, if it's inside quotes, if it's an escaped character...
 Smart enough so you needn't worry about it.
+The program detects if it's a comment line, if the comment is the last element of the line, if it's inside quotes, if it's an escaped character, if the line's longer than the comment column...

 And, BTW, it changes all tabs to 4 spaces.